Welcome!

 -

-No. But many with PPO type insurance plans may have eligible “out-of-network” benefits, which means you are able to be seen by Dr. Lee and can take the superbill to submit to your insurance plan for reimbursement.
+No. Many with PPO type insurance plans may have eligible “out-of-network” benefits, which means you are able to be seen by Dr. Lee.
+You can take a superbill to submit to your insurance plan for reimbursement.
 Check directly with your insurance plan for details.

 -